Piet Pieterszoon Hein: Commemoration

-Rejection of slavery
+Views on slavery

 Piet Hein rejected the slavery in the Spanish New World colonies, as the inhumane treatment of fellow human beings.
 Dutch historian Siebe Thissen suggests that he rejected slavery after his 10 years capture by the Spanish empire.
-During this capture Hein served as a galley slave.
+During this capture, Hein served as a galley slave.
 It is unclear how this rejection of slavery fits in his activities for the Dutch West India Company, and his contributions to their Groot Desseyn.

 There is an ongoing debate on the meaning of slavery within Dutch history, in which Piet Hein is an anachronistic figure head.
 On the one hand, some modern critiques attribute the evils of the Dutch Atlantic slave trade to him.
 On the other hand, he is still used as a hero figure, within a 19th-century expression of romantic idealism.
 In June 2020 his statue in Delfshaven was defaced.